FoxsterDev/MyBlogMaterials/Draft/HowToMakeSafierMobileReleases/HowToMakeSafierMobileReleases.md

-# How To Make Safier Mobile Roll out Releases
+# How To Make Safer Mobile Roll out Releases

 App stores have a essential influence on the release process.
 To prevent frustration, it is crucial to consider their specific flow and see how they operate.
 Enhancing the release process to be more seamless and transparent is vital to ensure timely delivery of new content and features, thereby bringing features to your players according to your schedule.
 From a business perspective, establishing a predictable time to market holds great value, particularly for activities such as CRM or marketing campaigns.

-Lets see on two major mobile stores Google and Apple store.
-Google Play Store held a 75% share of the mobile app store market and Apple store held a 75% share of the mobile app store market.

-iOS applications generated over 87 billion dollars of revenue in 2021 compared to just under 48 billion from Android.
-The iOS market share might be smaller, but it is far more profitable than Android.
-[Sensor Tower](https://sensortower.com/blog/app-revenue-and-downloads-2021)

 **Overview**